liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-get.md

 -  I was in haste to buy it, before the proprietor finished `getting` out some rocks, cutting down the hollow apple trees, and grubbing up some young birches which had sprung up in the pasture, or, in short, had made any more of his improvements —— walden

 - Old Cato, whose De Re Rustica is my Cultivator , says﻿—and the only translation I have seen makes sheer nonsense of the passage﻿—“When you think of `getting` a farm turn it thus in your mind, not to buy greedily; nor spare your pains to look at it, and do not think it enough to go round it once —— walden

+-  But when I do get home you'll never see me here again —— the heart of the matter